darkttyu/COBOL/Chapter 2: COBOL Program Structure.md

 File Control - provides info of external data sets used in the program.

 I-O control - provides info of files used in the program.

+3. _**Data Division**_ - used to define the variables used in the program.
+This division consists of four sections.

+File Section - used to define the record structure of the file.

+Working-Storage Section - used to declared temporary variables and file structures which are used in the program.

+Local-Storage Section - similar to the working-storage with its difference is that the variables will be allocated and initialized every time a program starts execution.

+Linkage Section - used to describe the data names that are receivd from an external program.

+4. _**Procedure Division**_ - used to include the logic of the program.
+This consists of executable statements using defined variables in the data division.
+The last statement to be executed is either STOP RUN which is used in the calling programs or EXIT PROGRAM which is used in the called programs.